afrisenti-semeval/afrisent-semeval-2023/README.md

 </div>

-If you have used our dataset, please cite the following two papers: AfriSenti task description and AfriSenti dataset paper.
+If you have used our dataset, please cite the following two papers: AfriSenti task description and AfriSenti dataset papers.

 ```
 @inproceedings{muhammad-etal-2023-semeval,